Adithya-AR/secure-aws-web-application/README.md

 ## 📌 Project Overview

-This project demonstrates the deployment of a web application on Amazon Web Services (AWS) using Linux-based Amazon EC2 instances and Amazon VPC networking.
+This project demonstrates the deployment of a web application on Amazon Web Services (AWS) using a Linux-based Amazon EC2 instance and Amazon VPC networking.

-The project focuses on understanding how cloud infrastructure can be designed and configured to provide secure access, network isolation, traffic distribution, and basic monitoring.
+The project focuses on understanding how cloud infrastructure can be designed and configured to provide secure access, network connectivity, traffic distribution, and basic monitoring.

 This project was developed as part of a technical seminar and includes both theoretical concepts and a hands-on AWS implementation.